 Events: Over the course of any given year, we have events that are geared toward children and families.
 Examples include: the church picnic, Vacation Bible School, Date/Movie Night, Wednesdays at the Park, Build Your Own Sundae, and various holiday parties and celebrations.

-If you are new to CCC and have children, you’re might be wondering where/how you would check them in for their class.
-Please visit our Child Check-In page to learn about that and other important things that will help you get a clearer picture of what to expect when you arrive!
+If you are new to CCC and have children, you might be wondering where/how you check them in for their class and what safety precautions are in place for your children.
+Please visit our Child Check-In and Safety page to learn about that and other important things that will help you get a clearer picture of what to expect when you arrive!

 Jordan Weddle, Director of Children’s Ministries